ykchong45/ykchong45.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 👋 Hello!
-I'm ***Ken***, a master's student in Computer Engineering at [University of California, San Diego](https://ucsd.edu/) 🏖️.
+I'm ***Ken*** (Yongkin), a master's student in Computer Engineering at [University of California, San Diego](https://ucsd.edu/) 🏖️.

-My journey has been shaped by experiences in Singapore 🇸🇬, Malaysia 🇲🇾, China 🇨🇳, and Japan 🇯🇵, where I previously worked at [LP-Research](https://www.lp-research.com) in Tokyo 🗼 as a software engineer.
+My journey has been shaped by experiences in Singapore 🇸🇬, Malaysia 🇲🇾, China 🇨🇳, and Japan 🇯🇵, where I've worked at [Amazon AWS](https://www.linkedin.com/company/amazon-web-services) as a software engineer intern, and at [LP-Research](https://www.lp-research.com) as a developer.
 Currently, I’m diving into **backend engineering**, **AI**, and **HCI**, with a focus on building technology that better connects people.

 In my professional journey, I’ve contributed in several impactful ways:

+- **AWS Deep Learning Infrastructure**: Revamped the container build engine, cutting build time by 20%.
+Implemented ECR layer caching, resulting in a 90% reduction in subsequent builds.
+Contributing to systems that power real-world AI and ML workloads, now driving all future builds and releases of the team

 - **Large-Scale VR**: Developed LPVR-AIR, a multi-user VR system deployed across multiple design centers and showcased at [SIGGRAPH 2023](https://www.lp-research.com/siggraph-los-angeles-2023/), enhancing VR's modularity and network communication.
 - **Open-Source Sensor Library**: Core maintainer of [OpenZen](https://bitbucket.org/lpresearch/openzen/src/master/), an open-source sensor library for streaming data, with implementations supporting diverse projects in edge computing.